devoteam-cybertrust/presentations/pixelscamp2017/README.md

 # Frida All The Things

-This talk is an introduction to Frida, with examples in iOS where we go from nowing nothing about Frida into using it to reveal the inner working of an iOS application.
+This talk is an introduction to Frida, with examples in iOS where we go from knowing nothing about Frida into using it to reveal the inner working of an iOS application.

 The scripts were developed by the presenter and you can find them in the friOS repo.